Benchike/Arduino-Projects/README.md

 # Arduino-Projects
-Unmanned Ground Vehicle.
+1. Unmanned Ground Vehicle.
-This is a c++ program for An umanned ground Vehicle with the following ablities Obstacle detection
+This is a C++ program for An unmanned ground Vehicle with the following abilities, Obstacle detection, Voice Control, and Line tracking.

-Voice Control
+2. Autonomic water pump project code.

-And Line tracking
+3. Keypad Security Lock integrated with LCD Display.